21st Annual Mental Health & Substance Use Recovery Conference

 Continuing Education Hours are a measure of participation in continuing education programs.
 CEHs are earned by participating in the live sessions.
 Attendance in the live sessions will be recorded.
 You will not be able to earn CEHs by watching recorded sessions.
 It is the individual's responsibility to report CEHs earned to their appropriate credential or licensing board.
 A link will be provided after the conference for registrants to receive a printable, personalized CEH Certificate of Completion via email.

-The 2024 conference has been awarded approval for a total of 11.0 Continuing Education Hours from the National Association of Social Workers, Wisconsin Chapter.
+The 2025 is seeking approval for Continuing Education Hours from the National Association of Social Workers, Wisconsin Chapter.

 Language Matters